 2. Food should be warm, but not hot or cold.

-4. Avoid overeating, eating at night.
+4. Avoid overeating and eating at night.

-Folk methods
+Traditional methods

-Recipes for the preparation of medicinal potions for duodenitis:
+Recipes for preparing medicinal potions for duodenitis:

-Medical therapy
+Drug therapy

-PPI - proton pump inhibitors Blocks the production of hydrochloric acid (HCl), thereby reducing irritation of the duodenum mucosa.
+PPIs – proton pump inhibitors Blocks the production of hydrochloric acid (HCl), thereby reducing irritation of the duodenum mucosa.

 • Emanera 20 mg